stackunderflow111/blog/content/post/2021-09-07-pods-networking/index.en.md

 2. `flannel0` hands the packet over to `flanneld`, which packs the packet in an UDP datagram.
 The destination port is set to 8285, while the source and destination IP addresses are set to the addresses of node1 and node2. flannel stores a mapping from pod network ranges to node IP addresses in etcd, so it's able to determine that 192.168.2.10 runs on 172.16.94.12 (node2) by looking up this mapping.
 3. the UDP datagram is transmitted to node2.
 Note that this transmission does not depend on any underlying network architecture as long as node2 is reachable from node1 because the UDP datagram is addressed using the node address.
 They could be switched together, or they could be very far away and the traffic has to go through several routers along the way.
 They could even be virtual machines running on the cloud and thus the networking architecture is a blackbox to us.
 That is why we omit the host network routing rules in the diagram above.
 4. the UDP datagram reaches node2 at port 8285.
 The `flanneld` process also listens on port 8285 so it gets the datagram.
-5. `flanneld` unpacks the UDP datagram and writes it to `flannel0`.
-The inner IP packet destining 192.168.2.10 gets revealed and routed to `bridge0` by the rule `192.168.2.0/24 dev flannel0`.
+5. `flanneld` unpacks the UDP datagram and the inner IP packet destining 192.168.2.10 gets revealed. `flanneld` then writes the inner packet to `flannel0`, which is then routed to `bridge0` by the rule `192.168.2.0/24 dev bridge0`.
 Note that it will not match the `flannel0` rule because of longest prefix matching.
 6. `bridge0` send the packet to `backend2` whose address matches the destination address of the packet, 192.168.2.10.

 The diagram below shows how the packet gets packed and unpacked.